abe-winter/automigrate/README.md

 ```

 Happy to accept PRs to generate ORM defs from `create table` stmts (or vice versa).

+## Kube integration

+At cloudprogress, we use this system to apply migrations on out kubernetes cluster.
+There are instructions for setting this up in the `./kube` folder of this repo.

 ## Integrating with CI